lawrennd/talks/_ai/ai-and-security-berkeley-summit.md

 ---
 title: "Viable Systems, Judgment, and AI Safety"
-subtitle: "What Stafford Beer knew that alignment research forgot"
+subtitle: "Rethinking AI safety for agentic systems"
 abstract: |
-  Classical AI alignment assumes we can specify values and goals upfront.
-  The Viable Systems Model and the Good Regulator Theorem suggest otherwise: control requires variety matching, authority must devolve to context, and the controlling entity must contain a model of what it controls.
-  Automating operations without preserving the judgment layer — the distributed, contextual decisions about what to surface, how, and when — creates agentic debt: delegation without authority or authorship.
+  AI safety has been framed as an alignment problem — values, hallucinations, constraints.
+Those are important questions, but they are increasingly yesterday's questions.
+Today's AI systems are teams of collaborating agents embedded in real business workflows.
+Safety stops being solely a machine learning problem and becomes an organisational one.
+The right question is not how to make a model produce the right answer; it is who has the authority to decide when the answer matters.
+Organisational theory solved the complexity side of this fifty years ago: the Viable Systems Model and the Good Regulator Theorem tell us that authority must devolve to where the model of the situation lives.
+Automating agentic operations without preserving that authority creates agentic debt — delegation without legible boundaries.
-  The technical intervention is not better value specification; it is making the judgment layer explicit and delivering it to the AI-augmented engineer.
+  The technical intervention is making the judgment layer explicit and delivering it to the AI-augmented engineer.
 author:
 - family: Lawrence
   given: Neil D.